perfana/jfr-exporter/README.md

 Options can be sent as `-javaagent:/path/to/jfr-exporter.jar=option1=value1,option2=value2`.

-Example: `-javaagent:/path/to/jfr-exporter.jar=debug,application=afterburner`, which will enable debug logging and set the application name to "afterburner".
+Example: `-javaagent:/path/to/jfr-exporter.jar=debug,tag=service/afterburner`, which will enable debug logging and set the tag `service` to `afterburner`.

 When used as agent, there is no need to add JFR activation to the JVM arguments.